Global thermodynamic manifold for conservative control of stochastic systems: Abstract

 \section{Abstract}

-Optimal control of stochastic systems plays a prominent role in nonequilibrium physics, with applications in the study of biological molecular motors and the design of single-molecule experiments.
-The optimization problem rarely admits exact analytic solutions, but under slow driving it can be recast geometrically solely in terms of equilibrium properties.
-Minimum-work protocols are geodesics on a thermodynamic manifold whose metric is a generalized friction tensor.
-Here we derive two decompositions of a full-control friction tensor that assumes total control over the potential energy.
-Arbitrary conservative-control friction tensors are then inherited metrics on hypersurfaces of constraint.
-Our reformulation simplifies the derivation of friction tensors for many systems and provides design principles for optimal control.
-This approach gives insight into the domain of applicability of the friction-tensor formalism by demonstrating explicitly how minimum-work protocols take advantage of multi-exponential relaxation to increase accuracy.
+Optimal control of stochastic systems plays a central role in nonequilibrium physics, with applications in the study of biological molecular motors and the design of single-molecule experiments.
+While exact analytic solutions to optimization problems are rare, under slow driving conditions, the problem can be reformulated geometrically solely in terms of equilibrium properties.
+In this framework, minimum-work protocols are geodesics on a thermodynamic manifold whose metric is a generalized friction tensor.
+Here, we introduce a foundation for this friction-tensor formalism for conservatively driven systems on either discrete- or continuous-state spaces.
+Under complete control of the potential energy, a global thermodynamic manifold (on which points are identified with instantaneous energy landscapes) has as its metric a full-control friction tensor.
+Arbitrary partial-control friction tensors arise naturally as inherited metrics on submanifolds of this global manifold.
+We leverage a simple mathematical relationship between system dynamics and the geometry of the global manifold to derive expressions for the generalized friction and linear-response excess work.
+We show that the friction tensor, usually defined as an infinite-time integral, may be expressed as a product of straightforwardly computed matrices.
+We furthermore show that the linear-response excess power is decomposable into relaxation-time-scaled projections of the control velocity onto eigenmodes of the rate matrix or Fokker-Planck operator.
+This intuitive result provides a systematic means of interpreting otherwise-mysterious efficient control strategies, unveiling how multi-parameter optimal control takes advantage of multi-exponential relaxation dynamics to reduce dissipation relative to single-parameter control.
+We demonstrate the computational and conceptual advances in three illustrative examples.